CBB752Spring2016/CBB752Spring2016.github.io/Sequence.md

 ## [R Card](https://github.com/jqz752/cbb752_2.2_R), Brought by Julian

+> This is mostly a comment on formatting, but very good job on detailed usage information.
+I would just assign this project a unified name and change the title on readme.

 ## Python Card, Brought by Kevin
 Source code and readme file [here](https://github.com/kevkid/cbb752_2.2_py)

-> This is mostly a comment on formatting, but very good job on detailed usage information.
-I would just assign this project a unified name and change the title on readme.
+> Good job on general description about methodology, however I would put more information about usage information of your python code.
+Currently, its minimal and simple, but sample input and expected output format and parameter information would be useful here.

+---

 # Sub-Project 2: calculate differentially expressed genes from GCT file of gene expressions